E-mail: ole [@] rightlivelihood.org

 Before joining Right Livelihood, Ekaterina worked with the executive branch of technology companies with global reach.
 She holds a degree in Translational and Development Policy Studies from the University of Heidelberg.

 Head of Research

 Phone: +41 (0)22 5550942

-Adam McBeth is the Research Manager for the Right Livelihood, based in our Geneva office.
+Adam McBeth is Right Livelihood's Head of Research, based in our Geneva office.
 His work consists of overseeing the nomination process, which involves the handling of incoming nominations for the Award, conducting desk research on the nominees and occasionally travelling to visit their projects and work in the field.

 Adam has been with the Foundation since the beginning of 2017.
 Before joining the Foundation, Adam completed his Master’s degree in International Relations at the University of Kent, in Canterbury, United Kingdom.

 E-mail: mariana.climent [@] rightlivelihood.org